Skip to content

 What happens if I can’t afford my insurance payments?

-If you don’t ask for help and simply miss payments, your policy will most likely be cancelled.
+If you don’t ask for help and miss payments, your policy will most likely be cancelled.
 This will leave your home and possessions unprotected.

 How much does a home insurance claim affect your premium?

-This will depend on the type of claim and the number of claims you’ve made.
-But it’s likely that your premium will increase when you come to renew.
-That’s why it’s always worth comparing quotes.
-Make sure you answer any questions about recent claims honestly.
+How much a claim will affect your premium depends on the type of claim and the number of claims you’ve made.
+But it’s likely that your premium will increase when you renew.

 What do our customers say about our Home insurance comparison service?